-Draw No Bet – What it means
+Draw No Bet definition

-Let's say that Real Madrid is playing against Barcelona, and you think that Barcelona should win.
-However you feel that this will be a difficult task, so a draw is possible.
-You can bet on Barcelona for a Draw No Bet (2 DNB).
+Let's say that Barcelona is playing against Real Madrid, and you think that Barcelona may win.
+Yet, you feel that this will be a difficult task, so, a draw is also possible.
+You can bet on Barcelona for a "Draw No Bet" (1 DNB).

 - If the game result is a draw, you're getting back the money you've placed for this bet.

 Draw No Bet Alternatives

-If you want to play Draw No Bet and your bookmaker is not offering that type of bet, you can bet with an alternative way, which is exactly the same:
+If you want to play "Draw No Bet" and your bookmaker is not offering that type of bet, you can bet on alternative ways.

-Available amount: 25EUR
+Available amount: 25 EUR

 Match Odds: 1 (8.00) X (4.00) 2 (1.30)

 Your estimated prediction: 1X

 Divide your amount (25 EUR) with the odds of the draw (4.00) (25: 4.00 = 6,25 EUR).